Britain’s widespread surveillance is already broader than the majority of other European countries.

 In a country that thrives of its liberal values, this is imperative.

 Dr Erin Marie Saltman is a senior researcher at Quilliam.
 Follow her on TwitterLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.